198 Ampella

-Ampella (minor planet designation: 198 Ampella) is a Main belt asteroid that was discovered by Alphonse Borrelly on June 13, 1879.
+198 Ampella is a Main belt asteroid that was discovered by Alphonse Borrelly on June 13, 1879.
 The name seems to be the feminine form of Ampelos, a satyr and good friend of Dionysus in Greek mythology.
 It could also derive from the Ampelose (plural of Ampelos), a variety of hamadryad.
 It is an S-type asteroid.

 So far Ampella has been observed occulting a star once, on November 8, 1991, from New South Wales, Australia.

 This asteroid has been resolved by the W. M. Keck Observatory, resulting in a size estimate of 53 km.
 It is oblate in shape, with a size ratio of 1.22 between the major and minor axes.
 Measurements from the IRAS observatory gave a similar size estimate of 57 km.
 Photometric measurements made in 1993 give a rotation period of 10.38 hours.